drezzyts/cordbuilder/README.md

 Cord Builder is a library that provides a Domain Specific Language (DSL) for creating builders for Discord.js.
 Currently, it supports the creation of buttons.

+> Note:  For syntax highlighting and code snippets, you can use the CordBuilder extension.
+It's available on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=drezzyts.cordbuilder)

 ## 🚀 Installation

 To install the library, you can use npm or yarn: